World of Lucid Dreaming

-Brain ChemistryHere in Lucidology 101 you'll find out how to optimize your brain chemistry for more lucid dreams - and how to use the sun to avoid the #1 mistake in OBEs.
+This article sums up how to optimize your brain chemistry for more lucid dreams - and how to use the sun to avoid the number one mistake in OBEs.

 People often ask for advice on forums about how to induce OBEs.
 The posts often start out saying: "Last night I went to bed to do an OBE."

 Here they've actually already made the cardinal OBE mistake.
-The mistake is: Don't do your OBE attempts at night (like most books say).
+The mistake is: don't do your OBE attempts at night.
+Do them in the early morning.

 Optimal Brain Chemistry is All About Timing